tengkuhafidz/gatsby/docs/docs/schema-generation.md

 ## 6. Merging in third-party schemas

-If a plugin like `gatsby-source-graphql` is used, all third-party schemas that it provided are merged in into the Gatsby schema.
+If a plugin like `gatsby-source-graphql` is used, all third-party schemas that it provided are merged into the Gatsby schema.

 ## 7. Adding custom resolvers